📞 Speak with someone today: 423-202-3008

 • Needing more to get the same effect (tolerance)

-• Withdrawal symptoms when not using
+• Severe withdrawal symptoms when not using

-• Loss of interest in activities you used to enjoy
+• Loss of interest in activities, relationships, or responsibilities

 What Opioid Withdrawal Feels Like